 As of 1 July 2018, it is no longer permitted as per Danish legislation to send sperm straws to private addresses for home insemination.
 All women and couples who wish to have a home insemination are required to cooperate with a health professional or clinic throughout the process.
 We sort out all the paperwork and ship your donor sperm from the sperm bank to the clinic.

-If your child has an open donor and would like to contact him, we'll ask the donor if he's interested in meeting the child.
+If your child has an ID release donor and would like to contact him, we'll ask the donor if he's interested in meeting the child.
 The donor is not obligated to any form of contact with the child.
 If the donor agrees, contact could take the form of an email, a phone call, an actual meeting - whatever your child and his/her donor feel comfortable with.